 Step 2: Setup the Inner Pot

 Give the inner pot, lid, silicone sealing ring, and accessories a thorough wash with warm soapy water, then dry thoroughly.

+We love to have an extra inner pot handy for more flexibility.
 Sometimes, we directly store the leftovers in the inner pot and place it in the fridge.
 Other times, we enjoy the flexibility to be able to use our Instant Pot while our homemade Instant Pot Yogurt is chilling in the fridge inside the inner pot.

 Step 3: Know & Check Your Instant Pot Lid

 3.1 How to Open & Close the Lid

 First Instant Pot setup skill you need to master is opening & closing the Instant Pot Lid with ease.

 As shown in photo below, the black markings on the lid & pot may not be easy to spot at first.